Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "Chambliss."

 Darcy tutted in irritation.
-"Well, there goes half our funding…"
+"Well, there goes half our funding..."

 "C’mon, it won’t be that bad will it?"
 Lee ventured.